 Sugary foods are a scourge to our health – and eating them can lead to a host of conditions including diabetes, obesity, cardiovascular disease, cancer, hormonal issues, poor moods, and cavities.
 This is one of the more challenging health habits to kick!
 We know it’s hard to drop the sugar and these tips on how to deal with sugar cravings can really help.
 Give yourself time and space to reduce your consumption, if needed.

-If you do find yourself in the mood for a treat, try one of these natural sweeteners and use a smaller amount in your tea, elixirs or baked goodies.
+If you do find yourself in the mood for a treat, try: one of these natural sweeteners and use a smaller amount in:

 Try to eat more vegetables.